New curved Kakeya estimates: Introduction

 \subsubsection{Intermediate-case phase functions}

 Given the conjectures in the best and worst cases, the conjectured intermediate case is

-This is the largest of the three collections, and it contains the phase functions whose curves fail the Polynomial Wolff axioms at an intermediate scale $\delta \ll \lambda \ll 1$, but satisfy them at $\lambda = 1$.
+This is the largest of the three collections, and it contains the phase functions whose curves fail the Polynomial Wolff axioms at an intermediate scale $\delta \ll \lambda \ll 1$, yet no Kakeya set can compress into a surface.
 Since $\mathcal B_{\rm{int}}'$ is so large, it makes sense to stratify it further to give quantitative results.
 We briefly describe a program along these lines started in \cite{DaiOscillatory}.

 \textbf{Contact order condition in \cite{DaiOscillatory}:}

 In order to quantify the failure of the Polynomial Wolff Axioms at scales $\lambda \ll 1$, Guo et. al. introduced the contact order $\leq k$ condition for a phase function.